jrdnbrkfld/pp2-rock-paper-scissors/README.md

 #### Fonts
 The font used throughout the website is **Space Grotesk**.
 I used only 1 font for the site, but used text-transform to make all text uppercase.
 #### Color Scheme
 Four colors are used in this website, these being #000000, #D4C900, #450089 and #C10606.
 I incorporated a background gradient to mix the Milano Red and Pigment Indigo to make the site more appealing.
-The background and foreground colors have a sufficient contrast ratio to make it easy on the eyes.
+The background and foreground colors have a sufficient contrast ratio to aid with accessibility.
 ![Color Pallete](assets/images/readme/color-pallete.png)

 ***